-Waffle House’s Waffle Mix Is Back In Stock But It's Gonna Sell Out *Fast*
+At Last, Some Good News: Waffle House's Waffle Mix Is Back In Stock

 America’s favorite breakfast chain understands crises.
 That's why Waffle House is known for their commitment to staying open under any and all circumstances: Because people need butter and syrup when the chips are down.
 So even though the beloved chain has been forced to temporarily close many of its locations, they still have your back.
 That's right, Waffle House's waffle mix is back in stock.
 Can I get an amen?

 That’s right, you can now be your own short order cook, Waffle House style.
 For the first time ever, according to People magazine, the company has made their Waffle House original recipe waffle mix available on their website.
 Batch one went up online last week and sold out in four hours!
 Thankfully, it’s now restocked and you can order your own mix for the reasonable price of $15 a bag.
 All you need to make the magic happen at home are eggs and half-and-half.

 Each bag makes up to 24 waffles.
 But can you even measure the comfort of made-to-order Waffle House waffle in the number of hot dough made?
 No, no you cannot.